Urmia clashes: Battle

-Soon after an Assyrian force of 600 where sent to occupy the city's House of Customs, soon after Agha Petros rode of to a village called Hyperabat to bring weapons and cannons with Russian trainers left there and soon after arrived in Urmia.
+Soon after an Assyrian force of 600 where sent to occupy the city's House of Customs, soon after Agha Petros rode to a village called Hyperabat to bring weapons and cannons with Russian trainers left there and soon after arrived in Urmia.
 There they waited to see if the Iranians would attack first as the Assyrians didn't want to start hostilities, soon after the Iranian Army attacked a weapons depot while the Assyrian army was eating which forced the Assyrians to counterattack the Iranians.

 The Assyrians entrenched themselves and began to engage.
 The Assyrians where ordered to hold there position no matter what.
 Soon after 150 fighters were sent to the weapons depot to free it in which they used grenades and bayonets they released the weapons depot and killed many from the Iranians.

-Iranian advances into Assyrian held parts of the city where stopped by Agha Petros, Soon after Patriarch Mar Benyamin and General Agha Petros where contemplating what they would do the next day but shortly after both Arshad el Mook General the Iranian army and Irshad Homayun led another attempt to defeat the Assyrians but that also was put down by the Assyrians who remained in the same positions they had the entire day.
+Iranian advances into Assyrian held parts of the city where stopped by Agha Petros, Soon after Patriarch Mar Benyamin and General Agha Petros where contemplating what they would do the next day but shortly after both Arshad el Moolk General the Iranian army and Irshad Homayun led another attempt to defeat the Assyrians but that also was put down by the Assyrians who remained in the same positions they had the entire day.
 On the first day of the battle the entire western part of the city had fallen into the hands of the Assyrians.
 During the night, additional troops were stationed in the city and at one of the western gates, it was decided to occupy by smaller units some other positions in the southern part of the city as the gate also was near an American mission.
 At the southern gate was stationed Malik Khoshaba with some two hundred of his own Tyari fighters.
 Their position faced directly the ancient parts of the city which the following morning would be held by very large forces of the Iranian troops.
 In the rear of the Tyari fighters and about half a mile away outside the city wall was another fort taken by Karadagh horsemen.